somnicattus/binary-search-generalized/README.md

 ### Contract and termination for binarySearch

-- Inputs: alwaysEnd (predicate true), neverEnd (predicate false), monotonic check, progress-guaranteeing midpoint, epsilon > 0 (or 1/1n for integer/bigint variants).
+- Inputs: alwaysEnd (predicate true), neverEnd (predicate false), monotonic predicate, progress-guaranteeing midpoint, epsilon > 0 (or 1/1n for integer/bigint variants).
 - Termination: ensure midpoint(low, high) moves one of the bounds every iteration; otherwise the search may not converge.

 ## Common pitfalls

-- Non‑monotonic predicate: `check` must not flip true/false multiple times across the range.
+- Non‑monotonic predicate: `predicate` must not flip true/false multiple times across the range.
 If it’s not monotonic, results are undefined.
 - Midpoint not shrinking: a custom `midpoint` that returns `low` or `high` can cause infinite loops.
 Ensure it strictly reduces the interval (e.g., for integers use `Math.floor((low + high)/2)` and design your predicate so a bound moves).
-- Epsilon too small or not representable: for doubles, pick an `epsilon` that’s meaningful at the magnitude of the endpoints; values below the local ulp won’t change bounds and will throw in `check` mode.
+- Epsilon too small or not representable: for doubles, pick an `epsilon` that’s meaningful at the magnitude of the endpoints; values below the local ulp won’t change bounds and will throw in `"check"` mode.
-- Invalid endpoints: `alwaysEnd` must satisfy `check` and `neverEnd` must not (or vice‑versa for descending); otherwise a RangeError is thrown in `safety: "check"` mode.
+- Invalid endpoints: `alwaysEnd` must satisfy `predicate` and `neverEnd` must not (or vice‑versa for descending); otherwise a RangeError is thrown in `safety: "check"` mode.
 - Arrays not truly sorted / comparator mismatch: if the array isn’t sorted according to the provided comparator (or natural order), results are undefined.
 Auto asc/desc detection requires length ≥ 2.
 - Single‑element arrays: for insertion helpers, pass `order` ("asc" | "desc") or a `compareFn`; otherwise a RangeError is thrown.
 - Duplicates: `binarySearchArray` returns the first index; use `binarySearchArrayLast` for the last index.
 Choose left/right insertion helpers depending on where you want to insert equal values.